telerik/ajax-docs/controls/linkbutton/client-side-programming/events/onclientclicking.md

 1. The instance of the clicked RadLinkButton control

-1. An eventArgs parameter of type Telerik.Web.UI.**RadButtonCancelEventArgs**, containing the following properties and methods:
+1. An eventArgs parameter of type [Telerik.Web.UI.ButtonCancelEventArgs](http://docs.telerik.com/devtools/aspnet-ajax/api/client/args/Telerik.Web.UI.ButtonCancelEventArgs), containing the following properties and methods:

 	* get_cancel() - returns a bool value that indicates whether the event was canceled.
 True means the event is canceled.